Spaghetti with Pork Meatballs and Marinara Wine Sauce

 For the Spaghetti Pasta:

-To the pan, add spaghetti pasta.
+To the pot, add spaghetti pasta.

-Cook the pasta until its al-dente (according to package instructions).
 Drain the pasta (don’t rinse the pasta) and set aside.

 TIP – Don’t rinse the pasta after cooking it.
 When pasta is rinsed, the starch is removed.